Rupesh-Max-na-Ore/Movie-Watchlist-2/README.md

 ## License

 This project is for educational and personal use.
-Feel free
+Feel free to modify or extend it.